pingcap/docs/dev/reference/tools/tidb-lightning/tidb_backend.md

 TiDB Lightning supports two back ends: "Importer" and "TiDB".
 It determines how `tidb-lightning` delivers data into the target cluster.

-The "Importer" back end (default) requires `tidb-lightning` to first encode the SQL/CSV data into KV pairs, and relies on the external `tikv-importer` program to sort these KV pairs and ingest directly into the TiKV nodes.
+The "Importer" back end (default) requires `tidb-lightning` to first encode the SQL or CSV data into KV pairs, and relies on the external `tikv-importer` program to sort these KV pairs and ingest directly into the TiKV nodes.

-The "TiDB" back end requires `tidb-lightning` to encode these data into SQL `INSERT` statements, and have these executed directly on the TiDB node.
+The "TiDB" back end requires `tidb-lightning` to encode these data into SQL `INSERT` statements, and has these statements executed directly on the TiDB node.

 | Back end | "Importer" | "TiDB" |
 |:---|:---|:---|